eengnr/openharmonie/README.md

 ### Setup connection to Fire TV

-The Fire TV can be controlled with adb or Bluetooth.
+The Fire TV can be controlled with adb and Bluetooth.
-We will use adb for now.
+We will use a mixture depending on the commands.

 - Install `adb` on the Pi Zero W